ebullient/rxjava2-chirper-client/README.md

     Note the output is slower, and that it just keeps on going (and will do so, until you kill the process with good old **Ctrl-C** )

-9. Go back to [the workshop](https://github.com/IBM/reactive-code-workshop/blob/master/ReactiveTransformation.md) for an intro to the next step.
+9. Go back to [the workshop](https://github.com/IBM/reactive-code-workshop/blob/master/ReactiveEventSource.md) to try this again Akka.

 References for this exercise: